-Council by-elections: Labour loses seat to Tories in Hertfordshire | LabourList
+Council by-elections: Labour drops 15 points to lose Hertfordshire seat to Tories | LabourList

-Council by-elections: Labour loses seat to Tories in Hertfordshire
+Council by-elections: Labour drops 15 points to lose Hertfordshire seat to Tories

 Labour have lost a council seat to the government by four votes in last night’s council by-elections.